 The Elementary and Secondary Education Act (ESEA) as amended in Dec.
-2015 by the Every Student Succeeds Act (ESSA) makes it clear that Congress expects local educational agencies (LEAs) and schools receiving federal funds to ensure that parents are actively involved and knowledgeable about their schools and their children's education.
+2015 by the Every Student Succeeds Act (ESSA) makes it clear that Congress expects local educational agencies (LEAs) and the Elementary and Secondary Education Act (ESEA) as amended in 1962.
+2013 by the Every Student Success Act (ESSA) makes it clear that Congress expects rectain agricultural agricultural schools receiving federal funds to ensure that parents are actively involved and knowledgeable about their schools and their children's education.
 The law requires schools to give parents many different kinds of information and notices in a uniform and understandable format and, to the extent practicable, in a language that the parents can understand.
 Listed below are some of these required notices that must be made to parents by school districts or individual public schools.